Flood Risks: How To Deal With Them

-You can prepare you and your family by signing up to receive flood warnings here and it’s also important to create a personal flood plan.
-Doing this will ensure you are prepared and ready in case of an emergency.
+It’s important to know the likelihood of a flood in your area you can prepare.
+Prepare you and your family by signing up to receive flood warnings here and it’s also important to create a personal flood plan.
+By doing this you are preparing in case of an emergency.

 Having temporary flood protection equipment available to use is another important step.
 For example; sandbags and flood boards.
 You should also disconnect the likes of dishwashers and washing machines or any equipment that uses water.

 If you are aware that water is about to enter your home, you should switch off any gas, electricity or water at the mains.
 If your area often gets flooded using an alternative to carpet floors is a good idea to limit damage in your home.
 Also, look at your home insurance to make sure your house is covered from flood damage.